remodlai/Flowise/docs/documentation/handoff/07_file_storage/README.md

 - Update `api.ts` to include new file and image routes
 - Ensure proper middleware application for authentication and tenant isolation

+#### 2.4 Application Logo Upload
+- Implement logo upload functionality in `ApplicationController.ts`:
+  - `POST /applications/:appId/assets/logo/upload`: Upload a logo for an application
+- Store logos in the `applications` bucket under the path `{appId}/assets/logos/{filename}`
+- Add validation for image types (PNG and SVG only)
+- Implement proper error handling and security checks
+- See [Application Routes and Controller](../application_routes.md) for detailed documentation

 ### Phase 3: Migration from Legacy Storage (Week 3)

 #### 3.1 Deprecate Legacy StorageUtils